broadinstitute/adapt/README.md

 * [License](#license)
 <br/>

-# Setting up CATCH-dx
+# Setting up ADAPT

 ## Dependencies

-CATCH-dx requires:
+ADAPT requires:
 * [Python](https://www.python.org) &gt;= 3.5
 * [NumPy](http://www.numpy.org) &gt;= 1.9.0
 * [SciPy](https://www.scipy.org) &gt;= 1.0.0

-Installing CATCH-dx with `pip`, as described below, will install NumPy and SciPy if they are not already installed.
+Installing ADAPT with `pip`, as described below, will install NumPy and SciPy if they are not already installed.

-If using alignment features in subcommands below, CATCH-dx also requires a path to an executable of [MAFFT](https://mafft.cbrc.jp/alignment/software/).
+If using alignment features in subcommands below, ADAPT also requires a path to an executable of [MAFFT](https://mafft.cbrc.jp/alignment/software/).

 ## Setting up a conda environment